-Tax Implications of ASC 842: Lease Accounting Standards
+Understanding the Tax Implications of ASC 842 Lease Accounting

 The FASB ASC 842 Lease Accounting changes, which became effective at the end of 2021 for all reporting periods after